SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Removing-Dead-or-Unreachable-Code.md

 ![A view of the obfuscated code in AST Explorer](unreachable1.PNG)

-We can see that at the top-level, the file consists of _IfStatements_ and an _ExpressionStatement_.
+We can see that at the top level, the file consists of _IfStatements_ and an _ExpressionStatement_.
 If we expand the _ExpressionStatement_, we can see that ternary operator logical expressions are actually of type _ConditionalExpression_.
 Expanding an _IfStatement_ and a _ConditionalExpression_ for comparison, we can notice some similarities:

 ![Comparison of IfStatement vs. ConditionalExpression nodes](unreachable2.PNG)